 I hate to know how many pounds of chemicals I put on my face by buying all the CVS makeup that was on sale 75% off.
-Plus, the FDA doesn’t approve makeup and I’m not sure if I would trust their opinion if they did.
-If we care about the chemicals we ingest, then we have to start caring about skin products, right?
+The FDA doesn’t approve makeup and I’m not sure if I would trust their opinion if they did.
+Just like the foods we eat, it’s also important to care about what we’re putting on our skin.
 Huffpost has even touched on the toxic makeup subject, not to mention that non-toxic and organic living research is fairly new.
-We…you and me…ARE the research and I’d rather be safe than sorry.
-Ingredients such as BHA, BHT, DBP, Parabens, Triclosan, PEG, Fragrance, and so on have been linked to hormone and thyroid disruption and cancer.
+We…you and me…ARE the research to determine what ingredients can or will cause harm.
+Ingredients such as BHA, BHT, DBP, Parabens, Triclosan, PEG, Fragrance, and so on have been linked to hormone and thyroid disruption and cancer, which is the main reason I personally decided to opt for non-toxic makeup.

-I’m not going to sit here and try to tell you that the whole “non-toxic” lifestyle is easy.
-It’s HARD but worth it.
+I’m not going to sit here and tell you that the whole “non-toxic” lifestyle is easy.
+It’s a slow transition but worth it.
 I’ve started viewing it as a game that I’m desperate to win.
 There are tons of products out there that label themselves “vegan” or “non toxic”, but aren’t.
 On the other hand, some products (like NYX HD translucent finishing powder) aren’t labeled non-toxic but technically are.
 You see the confusion here?
-It’s a complete mess, but there are several brands I trust with my life and thankfully, there’s also Amanda of The Organic Bunny who tells it how it is.
-Every single item she’s recommended, I’ve loved.
-Ps there’s also apps like Think Dirty and the EWG that help a ton!
+It’s a complete mess, but there are several companies I go to for makeup purchases (The Organic Bunny, Detox Market, & Safe and Chic).
+There’s also apps like Think Dirty and the EWG that help a ton!

 Tips on Transitioning to Non Toxic: